dknoma/kiyobot/README.md

         api.addMessageCreateListener(messageEvent -> {
             while(true) {
                 String message = messageEvent.getMessageContent();
-                String[] messageArgs = message.split(" {2}");
+                // Can parse the message for arguments after the command; in this case it splits on 2 space characters String[] messageArgs = message.split(" {2}");
                 String errorMessage = "";
                 try {